starfederation/datastar/sdk/ruby/README.md

 bundle puma examples/test.ru
 ```

-Now run the test bash scripts in the `test` directory in this repo.
+Now run the test bash scripts in the `sdk/test` directory in this repo.

 ```bash
 ./test-all.sh http://localhost:9292